Thermal Conductivity and Temperature-Induced Band Gap Renormalization in Crystalline and Amorphous Ga$_2$O$_3$

-In the present work, we investigate heat transport and electron-phonon coupling in crystalline ($\beta$-Ga$_2$O$_3$) and amorphous Ga$_2$O$_3$ (a-Ga$_2$O$_3$).
-Using MTPs to compute interatomic energies and forces, we investigate BGR induced by lattice vibrations in these materials and calculate LTC for a-Ga$_2$O$_3$ with the Green-Kubo approach.
-The gaps between absorption edges are considered as band gaps in our work.
-The results obtained in this work (BGR in $\beta$-Ga$_2$O$_3$, LTC of amorphous gallium oxide) show a satisfying agreement with the experimental data\cite{onuma_bgr_T_exp, sturm_bgr_T_exp, mock_bgr_T_exp, lee_beta_ga2o3_bgr}.
+In this work, we investigate heat transport and electron-phonon coupling in $\beta$-Ga$_2$O$_3$ and a-Ga$_2$O$_3$.
+Using MTPs to compute interatomic energies and forces, we study BGR induced by lattice vibrations in these materials and calculate LTC for a-Ga$_2$O$_3$ with the Green-Kubo approach.
+The fundamental gaps computed from the electronic densities of states are considered as band gaps in our work.
+Our results (BGR in $\beta$-Ga$_2$O$_3$ and LTC of a-Ga$_2$O$_3$) show good agreement with experimental data\cite{onuma_bgr_T_exp, sturm_bgr_T_exp, mock_bgr_T_exp, lee_beta_ga2o3_bgr}.

-The MTPs used for computing interatomic energies and forces were trained on the DFT calculations data.
-All DFT computations in the present work were performed by means of VASP software\cite{vasp} with the projector augmented wave (PAW) method\cite{PAW}.
-To describe the exchange-correlation functional, the Perdew–Burke–Ernzerhof (PBE)\cite{pbe} parametrization of the generalized gradient approximation (GGA)\cite{gga} was applied.
+The MTPs used in this work were trained on DFT data.
+DFT computations were performed using the PAW method\cite{PAW} and the PBE\cite{pbe} parametrization of the generalized gradient approximation\cite{gga} in VASP\cite{vasp} (the effect of the exchange-correlation functional on BGR calculation results is discussed in the supplementary material).
 The 3d electrons of Ga were explicitly included in the corresponding pseudopotential.
 The plane-wave basis cutoff energy and the electronic self-consistency threshold for all DFT calculations were set to 500 eV and $10^{-6}$ eV, respectively.